kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

       minCount: 4
 ```

-#### Example 2: Backward Compatibility and Sane Defaulting (Implicit Opt-Out)
+#### Example 2: Backward Compatibility and Defaulting (Implicit Opt-Out)

 A standard Job that omits the `scheduling` block.
-It defaults to `Basic` scheduling, so its pods are
+It defaults to `Basic` scheduling.
+Per
-scheduled pod-by-pod exactly as before.
-Per the [KEP-6089], the controller still materializes a
+the [KEP-6089], the controller does not impose all-or-nothing, so the scheduling
-`Basic` scheduling policy (which can be used for tracking), but no all-or-nothing or topology
-constraint is applied:
+outcome matches a standard Job (batched scheduling cycle, no minCount enforcement):

 ```yaml
 apiVersion: batch/v1